 2. Who uses the SSSG and CARG?

-1. What is the duration of the SSSG and CARG User training?
+1. Who should attend SSSG and CARG User training?

 2. What are the eligibility criteria for SSSG and CARG User training?

-There are no eligibility criteria for SSSG training.
+There are no eligibility criteria for SSSG e-learning module.

 4. What is the frequency of SSSG and CARG User training?